Is Akagisan Daisan snowsure?

 | April | 3 cm | 0.8 days |

-The average snowfall forecast during week 3 of April for Akagisan Daisan is 1 cm.
-There are typically 0.4 snowy days during this week.Akagisan Daisan expected weather and snow conditions during the third week of April at the middle elevation of the ski area at 1375m, based on historical averages over the last 12 years: At this time of year the mean freezing level (2517m) is far above the mid altitude of Akagisan Daisan.
-A day with snowfall occurs on average every second year during the third week of April but in an average year there are two or three days during this particular week each year that are wet.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 2cm.
-Temperatures generally above freezing both day and night in Akagisan Daisan during week three of April with average maximum temperature 6.9°C and minimum temperature 5.5°C at the mid altitude.
-Expect the sun to shine on three or four days per week.
-Mainly light winds (average 17km/h) are unlikely to affect lift operations but you can expect the mean wind to reach 30km/h one day in this week.
-Below-freezing, calm and sunny ideal weather days that follow fresh snowfall (bluebird powder days) are unusual, occuring this week on average one year in 1
+The average snowfall forecast during week 1 of May for Akagisan Daisan is 0 cm.
+There are typically 0.1 snowy days during this week.Akagisan Daisan prevailing weather and snow conditions during the first week of May at the middle elevation of the ski area at 1375m, based on historical averages over the last 11 years: At this time of year the expected freezing level (2979m) is far above the mid altitude of Akagisan Daisan.
+Snow falls on just one day every 7 years in Akagisan Daisan at the start of May but in a typical year there are a couple of wet days during this week of May.
+In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
+Typical temperatures are well above freezing both day and night at the mid altitude in Akagisan Daisan during week one of May with the average afternoon temperature 10.1°C and the minimum temperature 8.6°C. Expect the sun to shine on three or four days per week.
+Mostly light winds (average 14km/h) but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.

 Snow History: Compare Resorts